 The brown wire from the new generator with the round eye terminal have to be screwed to the holder frame of the ignition coil (ground).
 This connection is very important.
 Please don't depend on the frame as the earth-connection.
 Varnish, oil and dirt prevent often a good contact!

-Remains the blue (sometimes blue/white) wire at the ignition coil.
-This is the kill (cut-off)
+at the ignition coil.
+This is the kill (cut-off) wire.

 Note: